See also the Talks and Publications pages.

 Topics and Projects

-Finally, here is a list of recent (after 2021) third-party-funded projects.
-For earlier projects, please see my CV page.
+Please see my group homepage at IQOQI Vienna for some description of current research topics.
+And here is is a list of recent (after 2021) third-party-funded projects (for earlier projects, please see my CV page):

 Generalized Contextuality in Large Quantum Systems